-JC comes to us from the Global Information Internship Program (GIIP).
-He is currently a student at the University of California, Santa Cruz (UCSC) majoring in cognitive science and global information and social enterprise studies (GISES).
-His work at GIIP has focused on immigrant education in the Santa Cruz county, specifically to take on the digital divide that exists within the immigrant community.
-With GIIP he was also a lead instructor for their tech labs that help prepare current GIIP students for their future projects.
-He is thrilled and thankful for having the opportunity to work as intern at Aspiration.
+JC comes to us from the Everett Program at the University of California, Santa Cruz, where he majored in cognitive science and global information and social enterprise studies (GISES).
+His work at Everett focused on immigrant education in the Santa Cruz county, specifically to take on the digital divide that exists within the immigrant community.

 At Aspiration, he will support technology capacity building with social justice organizations in California, develop new resources for training, including Spanish-language materials, and coordinate a peer network of capacity builders and mentors around the state.